xythobuz/OpenRaider/README.md

 Linux Distributions will probably provide an ALUT library ready to install with their package manager, so you won't need to compile freealut.

+Sound support is optional now, however.
+If cmake can’t find OpenAL and ALUT, Audio will be deactivated.
+If you want to explicitly deactivate it, call cmake with `-DENABLE_AUDIO=NO`.

 ## Building

 Do a standard cmake out-of-source build to get a debug configuration and then run the resulting executable: